Top 10 Resolutions for Your Possible, Most Successful New Year

 Most people who practice professional courage expected the worst but found they were rewarded for their new stance.
 If you find yourself getting beaten up instead, perhaps it’s time to look for different employment.
 After all, wouldn’t you rather work where you can safely speak your mind?

-Listen more than you talk.
 The adage about one mouth and two ears is true.
 As a manager, you spend much of your time in problem-solving activities and efforts.
-Plan this year, to listen to all that your coworkers are saying; they may want a sounding board, not advice or problem solving.
+Plan this year, to listen to all that your coworkers are saying; they may want a sounding board, not advice or problem-solving.

 The Fitbit or another personal exercise tracker can help you keep track of steps, calories consumed, weight, sleep, and exercise.
 This is handy for tracking your more personal goals.